How to integrate fonts on WordPress?

 To do this:

-• Start by visiting the supplier site you have chosen
+• Start by visiting the supplier site you’ve chosen;

-• Go to the “License and Use” section of the site to find out if you are authorized to download and use this font file
+• Go to the “License and use” section of the site to find out whether you are authorized to download and use this font file;

-• Then open the zip file on your computer to extract the fonts.
-Generally, you will find them in WOFF and WOFF 2.0 formats
+• Then open the zip. file on your computer to extract the fonts.
+Typically, you’ll find them in WOFF and WOFF 2.0 formats.

 Now that you know how to integrate fonts into WordPress, let’s see how you can modify them yourself at any time.

-Chapter 2: How to modify your fonts on WordPress
+Chapter 2: How to modify fonts on WordPress

 • Use the block editor or the classic editor;